chriskilding/XPTouchBar/README.md

 XPTouchBar connects over X-Plane's UDP connection.
 By default it connects to X-Plane on the same machine (`localhost:49000`).

-If X-Plane is running on a different host or port, use the `Connection` tab in XPTouchBar to change your connection settings.
+If X-Plane is running on a different host or port, go to `XPTouchBar` → `Preferences` to change the connection settings.

 ## Recommendations